Frequently Asked Questions

-Should you not undertake a timely withdrawal or complete all component requirements and your status is therefore reported by the National Board as “Incomplete” or “No Attempt”, reimbursement in the amount contributed by the Wyoming National Board Certification Initiative will be required.
+Should you not undertake a timely withdrawal or complete all component requirements and your status is therefore reported by the National Board as “No Score”, “Incomplete” or “No Attempt”, reimbursement in the amount contributed by the Wyoming National Board Certification Initiative will be required.

 I did not certify after completing all of my eligible attempts.
 Can I re-enter the process?

 Yes, you can re-enter the process if you do not certify after completing your eligible attempts.
 However, you will be starting from the beginning with no banked scores.
-At this time, the Initiative does not provide financial support for those that choose to start the process again after their initial three years.
+At this time, the Initiative does not provide financial support for those that choose to start the process again after their initial candidacy.

 I achieved National Board Certification!
 What do I need to do to receive the State Bonus?

-Superintendent and especially your business manager of your achievement as soon as possible.
+Notify your district business manager of your achievement as soon as possible.
 You should also provide documentation of your achievement so that you will be eligible for the December payment which is reimbursable from the State.

 I am now an NBCT, but would like to stay involved in the process.
 How may I do that?

-You may become a Candidate Support Provider, check the www.wnbci.org website for details on upcoming trainings.
-There are also other leadership opportunities that become available from the Ellbogen Foundation, check your emails for notifications regarding these opportunities.
+There are leadership opportunities that become available from the Ellbogen Foundation, check your emails for notifications regarding these opportunities.

 I am an NBCT who will be retiring before my certificate expires.
 Will I still receive the State Bonus?

 The State Bonus is a salary bonus.
 You must be working full-time in a Wyoming school district, as a teacher, to receive the bonus. ** Please note the bonus is not a guarantee and is constantly evaluated by the Legislature.